litencatt/notion-cli/README.md

 ### Raw json

-This flag returns the raw json response from the Notion API and it incluedes object data all .
-So you can use [`jq`](https://jqlang.github.io/jq/) or other tools to process the response.
+This flag returns the raw json response from the Notion API, so you can get all the data for a given resource.
+You can also process the response using [`jq`](https://jqlang.github.io/jq/) or other tools.

 ```sh
 $ notion-cli page retrieve c77dbaf240174ea1ac1e93a87269f3ea --raw | head